 If the CI-detected change is

 Different CI systems have distinct default Git depth.
-Checking out all commits wastes time, while too shallow can falsely fail on force push.
+Checking out all commits takes too much time, while too shallow can falsely fail on force push.

 We would suggest not specifying the Git clone depth, thereby using the CI system default, unless the repo is very large and Git clone is taking too long.
 If manually specifying Git depth, the depth must be larger than the number of Git commits your team would ever squash and force push (overwriting prior commits).